xAdSFx/xAdSFx/README.md

 In my current role as a computer science student, I have gained valuable experience in software development, problem-solving, and critical thinking.
 I'm always looking for new opportunities to learn and grow, and I believe that working on open-source projects is a great way to do that.

 If you're interested in collaborating on a project or just want to say hi, feel free to reach out to me on GitHub.
 I'm always open to new connections and opportunities.
 Thanks for stopping by!

+(made with ChatGTP cause I'm actually a lazy fucker)